Bitcoin: blockchain technology, decentralized security and its impact on the global financial market

 Importance in the financial market

-Because of these characteristics, Bitcoin has gained recognition and acceptance, positioning itself as a key player in the evolution of the global financial system.
+Due to these characteristics, Bitcoin has gained recognition and acceptance, positioning itself as a key player in the evolution of the global financial system.

 Global use and advantages over traditional money